SpamScope/spamscope/README.md

 ## Overview

 SpamScope lets you run Python code against real-time streams of mails via [Apache Storm](http://storm.apache.org/).
 Use [streamparse](https://github.com/Parsely/streamparse) with which you can create Storm bolts (functionalities) and spouts (mails sources) in Python.

+It's possible to analyze about 5 milions of mails (without Apache Tika analisys) for day with a 4 cores server and 4 GB of RAM.
+If you enable Apache Tika, you can analyze about 1 milion of mails.

 ![Schema topology](doc/images/schema_topology.png?raw=true "Schema topology")

+## Example
+[Here](https://gist.githubusercontent.com/fedelemantuano/5dd702004c25a46b2bd60de21e67458e/raw/3fdff560c2c6078c416b959ca74567ddcb5470d6/1471832668.1377_3.ivanova.orig) an example of raw mail and [here](https://gist.githubusercontent.com/fedelemantuano/e37095442263a51da7f5bd722532aab3/raw/b0c2b2094b4ecca4f1cb3cc3257ecae663ba84f4/1471832668.1377_3.ivanova.orig.json) the **SpamScope** analisys.

 ### Distributed
 SpamScope use Apache Storm that allows you to start small and scale horizontally as you grow.
 Simply add more worker.